IbnIssah/SchoolManagementSystem/README.md

 ## Quick dev notes

-- The `Functions` class contains login/logout helpers. `Functions.attemptAutoLogin()` restores a logged-in admin by reading `isAdminLoggedIn` and a saved `lastAdminUser` preference, then populating the in-memory `Admin` object from the DB.
+- The `AuthService` class contains login/logout helpers. `AuthService.attemptAutoLogin()` restores a logged-in admin by reading `isAdminLoggedIn` and a saved `lastAdminUser` preference, then populating the in-memory `Admin` object from the DB.
-- The `MainPanel` contains the greeting label and guards to keep admin-only UI disabled until `Functions.setLoggedIn(true)` is called.
+- The `MainPanel` contains the greeting label and guards to keep admin-only UI disabled until `AuthService.setLoggedIn(true)` is called.